-The NSW Department of Planning, Industry and Environment (DPIE) is currently working on a new Design and Place SEPP.
-Several new design guides are also in development: Urban Design Guide, Apartment Design Guide, and revisions to the Building Sustainability Index (BASIX).
-In scope, the new SEPP will cover all scales of the development planning process "from precincts, significant developments, and buildings to infrastructure and public space."
-BASIX itself will be incorporated into the new SEPP.
+Several new design guides were also developed: Urban Design Guide, Apartment Design Guide, and revisions to the Building Sustainability Index (BASIX).
+The SEPP was to cover all scales of the development planning process "from precincts, significant developments, and buildings to infrastructure and public space."
+BASIX itself was to be incorporated into the new SEPP.